Career Timeline of Mahmoud Khalil Al-Hussary: Major Achievements and Milestones

 August 1948: Nominated mu'adhin of the Sidi Hamza Mosque

-In August 1948, al-Hussary was nominated as mu'adhin of the Sidi Hamza Mosque.
+On 7 August 1948, al-Hussary was nominated mu'adhin of the Sidi Hamza Mosque and later, a muqriʾ at the same mosque.

-In 1955, al-Hussary was appointed to the Al-Hussein Mosque in Cairo, where he remained until his death.
+In 1955, Al-Hussary was appointed to the Al-Hussein Mosque in Cairo, where he remained in-service for 29 years until his death.

 1960: Led the department of al-Ḥadīth bi-Jāmiʿ al-Buḥūth al-ʾIslāmiyya

-In 1961, al-Hussary recorded the Qur'anic text in the style of Ḥafs ʿan ʿĀṣim.
+In 1961, Al-Hussary recorded the complete Qur'anic text in the Ḥafs ʿan ʿĀṣim style of recitation.

-1967: Received Egyptian Medal of Honour for Arts and Sciences and Elected President of the Islamic World League of Qur'an Reciters
+1967: Recipient of the Egyptian Medal of Honour and President of the Islamic World League of Qur'an Reciters

-In 1967, al-Hussary received the Egyptian Medal of Honour for Arts and Sciences, First Grade, and was elected the President of the Islamic World League of Qur'an Reciters.
+In 1967, Al-Hussary received the Egyptian Medal of Honour for Arts and Sciences, First Grade, from the Egyptian president Gamal 'Abd Al-Nasir.
+The same year, he was elected the President of the Islamic World League of Qur'an Reciters.

 1977: Recited the Qur'an at the United Nations